oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

 - For every infected device, the RedLine will try to fingerprint the infected machine by collecting the following information and sending them to the C2.

-    - First, It will try to extract the public IPv4 if any of the C2 addresses has a port equals to 80 or 81.
-Otherwise it return string **unknown**.
+    - First, It will try to extract the public IPv4 if any of the C2 addresses has a port equal to 80 or 81.
+Otherwise, it returns string **unknown**.

       ![img]({{ '/assets/images/Redline/redline-14.png' | relative_url }}){: .center-image }*(**Extracting public IP for the infected machine**)*